BlueBrain/BlueCelluLab/README.rst

         journal = {Journal of Open Source Software}
     }

-If you need to cite a specific version, use the DOI provided in Zenodo, which you can access via the "Cite this repository" button at the top of the repository page.
+If you need to cite a specific version, please use the DOI provided by `Zenodo <https://zenodo.org/records/8113483>`_, which you can access via the "Cite this repository" button at the top of the repository page.

 Support
 =======